cylc/cylc-doc/src/user-guide/writing-suites/runtime.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Task stdout and stderr streams are written to :term:`log files <job log>` in a suite-specific sub-directory of the suite :term:`run directory`, as explained in :ref:`WhitherStdoutAndStderr`.
+Task stdout and stderr streams are written to :term:`log files <job log>` in a suite-specific sub-directory of the suite :term:`workflow run directory`, as explained in :ref:`WhitherStdoutAndStderr`.
 For remote tasks the same directory is used, but *on the task host*.
 Remote task log directories, like local ones, are created on the fly, if